Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 ### Motivation

 Today we are going to learn about functions.
-In computer science terms, Python functions are known as subroutines.
-A **Subroutine** is defined as a sequence of instructions that perform a specific task, packaged together as a unit - i.e. a small independent piece of code.
-We'll be talking all about how to define and use functions today.
-However, it's important to know why we want to use functions.
+In computer science terms, functions are known as subroutines.
+A **subroutine** is defined as a sequence of instructions that perform a specific task, packaged together as a unit - i.e. a small independent piece of code.
+Before we talk about how to define and use functions, it's important to know why we want to use them.

-Our first reason for using functions is *reusability*, and stems from an idea called **Don't Repeat Yourself**, or **DRY** for short.
-The concept of DRY boils down to the idea that we want to be as concise as possible when writing code - we don't want to write unnecessary instructions.
-Part of this, as explicitly addressed by DRY, is not wanting to repeat the same or similar instructions over and over.
+Our first reason for using functions is *reusability*.
+It stems from a methodology  called **Don't Repeat Yourself** (**DRY** for short).
+This methodology boils down to the idea that we want to be as concise as possible when writing code - we don't want to write unnecessary instructions, and want to avoid repeating the same or similar instructions over and over.
 Functions allow us to achieve this goal by giving us a tool that we can use to wrap up a set of instructions into a single independent unit.
 That independent unit can then be used to perform a specific task over and over, without needing to rewrite those instructions.
 They are written just once, in the function.

 The second reason we want to use functions is *abstraction*.
-Consider a function that we've used already, `type()`.
+Consider the `type()` function that we have used.
 To use it we needed to know:

 1. What the function is - i.e. its name
 2. What the function expects passed to it - i.e. the arguments
 3. What the function does
-4. What the function gives back to us - i.e returns
+4. What the function gives back to us - i.e. returns

-That's it.
-That's all we knew about `type()`, and we used it just fine.
-The key thing here is that we don't need to know anything about how `type()` does what it says it's supposed to do!
-This is the idea of abstraction - the implementation within a function is hidden from the caller (abstracted away if you will).
+That's all we knew about `type()`, and we used it without any issues.
+The key takeaway here is that we don't need to know anything about how `type()` does what it says it's supposed to do!
+This is the idea of abstraction - the implementation within a function is hidden from the caller (abstracted away, if you will).
 There are a number of reasons why this trait is desirable.

 First, it allows callers of the function to not be concerned with how the function itself works.
 Rather, they stay safe in the assumption that the function will work (know, though, that this assumption does not always prove true, in which case you'll have to do some of your own trouble shooting).
-This allows functionality to be easily shared, and makes it easier to build more complex things, since you're able to stand on the shoulders of those who have already written functions that you want to use.
+This allows functionality to be easily shared, and makes it easier to build more complex things.
+By using functions that other people have built, you're able to stand on their shoulders and build more complex programs.

 Second, since the implementation is hidden from the caller, that actual implementation can change (so long as those four things listed above stay the same) and the caller won't know the difference.
 This makes it easy to split up problems into smaller pieces, and when something in one of those pieces needs to change, it won't affect the rest of the pieces.
-This is super powerful stuff.

 ### Intro to Functions